Rogue-NET/juno_faucet/README.md

 - You could use the app to get some testnet juno
-- You could fork this front end to use as boilerplate for a wasm web application (just rip out anything you don't need)
+- You could fork this front end to use as boilerplate for a wasm web app (just rip out anything you don't need)
-- You could make your own front end & connect it to our faucet API (via basic HTTP posts)
+- You could use this as a template for building your own faucet implementation
 ---